First some common definitions of the two words in the title:

 Bore: diameter of a tube / pipe

-So, putting those together we would expect “Nominal Bore” to mean the expected diameter of a tube - but within the realms of pipe support systems it is often a cause for error.
+So, putting those together we would expect “Nominal Bore” to mean the expected diameter of a tube - but within the realms of pipe support systems, it is often a cause for errors.

 As we know, pipes are for carrying fluids and gasses and therefore the internal diameter is critical for allowing us to calculate capacity, flow rates etc. However, regulations govern the size of a pipe’s outside dimensions to ensure it is manufactured in standard sizes for easy fitting.
 But because pipes vary in material, weight, and the way they are formed, internal dimensions of pipes that share the same outer dimension may vary.
 For this reason, any measurement of that internal dimension can only be “nominal.”